-Self-efficacy of EFL teachers was examined, as part of a larger study, which also included teacher’s perceptions, teacher trainers’ views and curriculums as reflected in textbooks (Fuchs, 2017).
-What a teacher believes about his or her capability to succeed in teaching is that teacher’s self-efficacy (Mills & Allen, 2007; Mills, 2011; Swanson, 2013).
-This self-efficacy, namely these beliefs, influence the teacher’s classroom practices which may influence students' achievements (Bamanger & Gashan, 2014; Mills, 2011; Swanson, 2013).
-Teachers’ beliefs impact both perception and judgement of what occurs in the classroom.
+The self-efficacy of EFL teachers was examined as part of a larger study that also examined teachers’ perceptions, teacher-trainers’ views, and curricula as reflected in textbooks (Fuchs, 2017).
+In this context, self-efficacy is defined as a belief on the part of the teacher about his or her capability to succeed in teaching (Mills & Allen, 2007; Mills, 2011; Swanson, 2013).
+These beliefs influence the teacher’s classroom practices, which may influence student achievement (Bamanger & Gashan, 2014; Mills, 2011; Swanson, 2013).
+Teachers’ beliefs impact both perception and judgment of what occurs in the classroom.
 Moreover, during teacher training, teachers’ beliefs determine how they understand and transform new information into classroom practices.
 Thus, examining and understanding teachers’ self-efficacy can improve teacher training programs (Johnson, 1994).

-EFL teachers’ self-efficacy was found to impact their classroom practices regarding teaching grammar, reading and writing (Borg, 2003).
-Many of these teachers have solid theoretical beliefs, leading them to a specific methodological approach, which they use in their teaching, and have used since they first started teaching, unaffected by current trends (Borg, 2003) and these beliefs determine teachers’ self-efficacy.
+EFL teachers’ self-efficacy has been found to impact their classroom practices regarding teaching grammar, reading, and writing (Borg, 2003).
+Many of these teachers have strong theoretical beliefs, leading them to adopt and stick to a specific methodological approach in their teaching, regardless of current trends (Borg, 2003), and these beliefs determine teachers’ self-efficacy.
 By providing alternative theoretical beliefs, changes in literacy instruction practices in the classroom may occur.

-When teachers experience successful teaching in the classroom, they strengthen their self-efficacy.
-On the other hand, unsuccessful experiences weaken a teacher's self-efficacy (Mills & Allen, 2007; Mills, 2011; Swanson, 2013).
-Research has shown that teachers with high self-efficacy are more likely to use new approaches in their teaching than those with low self-efficacy (Mills, 2011; Swanson, 2013).
-In addition, teachers' sense of self-efficacy guides perceptions of children's linguistic knowledge in literacy development and may influence the instructional components they choose to teach (Mills & Allen, 2007; Mills, 2011).
+When teachers perceive themselves to be teaching successfully, it strengthens their self-efficacy.
+On the other hand, unsuccessful teaching experiences weaken a teacher’s self-efficacy (Mills & Allen, 2007; Mills, 2011; Swanson, 2013).
+Research has shown that teachers with high self-efficacy are more likely to incorporate new approaches in their teaching than those with low self-efficacy (Mills, 2011; Swanson, 2013).
+In addition, teachers’ sense of self-efficacy guides their perceptions of children’s linguistic knowledge in literacy development and may influence the instructional components they choose to teach (Mills & Allen, 2007; Mills, 2011).

-Teachers’ subject knowledge is an issue that is likely to have a powerful impact on their self-efficacy in EFL teaching and has been shown to be a key factor in effective teaching.
-Efficient first language (L1) literacy instruction is executed by teachers who possess specific and accurate knowledge about language and literacy acquisition.
+Teachers’ subject knowledge is likely to have a significant influence on their self-efficacy in EFL teaching and has been shown to be a key factor in effective teaching.
+Efficient first language (L1) literacy instruction is performed by teachers who possess specific and accurate knowledge about language and literacy acquisition.
 These teachers are able to use this knowledge in their classroom practices (Piasta, Conner, Fishman, & Morrison, 2009).
 EFL teachers with low self-efficacy regarding literacy instruction, who may lack this language knowledge, have been shown to seek out programs that would offer them accurate, explicit knowledge about language and literacy acquisition.
-This new knowledge could change their beliefs about their ability to teach reading, thus raising their self-efficacy (Kahn-Horwitz, 2015).
+This new knowledge may allow them to change their beliefs about their ability to teach reading, thus raising their self-efficacy (Kahn-Horwitz, 2015).

-This study examined Israeli EFL teachers’ reports of self-efficacy with regard to teaching reading to all students, including those with reading difficulties.
-Teachers’ choices regarding the teaching components they included in their literacy instruction was correlated with their self-efficacy.
+In this study, we examined Israeli EFL teachers’ reports of self-efficacy with regard to teaching reading to all students, including those with reading difficulties.
+We found that a teacher’s selection of teaching components for literacy instruction is correlated with the teacher’s level of self-efficacy.

 Novice versus Experienced EFL Teachers